-At the heart of a state known for colorful politics, Baton Rouge stands proud as Louisiana’s capital city.
-Steeped in history, the area offers a wide variety of kid-friendly museums, plantations, memorials and historic sites.
+Not only is Baton Rouge steeped in history, but it offers offers a wide variety of kid-friendly museums, plantations, memorials and historic sites as well.
 Itching to get outside?
 Hike the trails at Tunica Hills or view the nation’s largest bald cypress at Cat Island.
 Afterwards, spend a day cooling off splashing around in Blue Bayou Waterpark.

 Meet the Wildlife

 Baton Rouge Zoo: Travel the world and visit animals from Africa, Asia, Australia and, of course, Louisiana!
 Don’t miss the new, world-class Realm of the Tiger exhibit, the Birds of the World or the Kidszoo and Safari Playground.

 Blue Bayou Waterpark & Dixie Landin’: Bring your bathing suit and experience 20 water attractions, including some of the tallest, fastest and largest in the world.
 Next door, Dixie Landin’ Amusement Park offers family-friendly rides, from a giant, looping rollercoaster to a Kiddie Section for smaller children.

 Tickfaw State Park: Explore the Tickfaw River and the surrounding ecosystems.
 Hike the boardwalk, canoe the river, play in the water park or learn about the area in the Nature Center, complete with an 800-gallon aquarium featuring fish from the Tickfaw River.

 Tunica Hills Wildlife Management Area: Hike through forested hills and bluffs beside streams cascading into waterfalls.
 Be aware, though, that hunting is allowed during certain times of the year.